AnamAsghr/anamasghar-2k18-CSM-19-/CapturetheFeatureFlagDetectingFeatureFlagsinOpenSource/readme.md

  ## Capturing Feature Flag:

- We try to find open source softwares that use flag was very difficult feature and but we did a bit reach and we got goood results that its is widely used and much better to use flags.
+ We try to find open source softwares that use flag was very difficult feature and but we did a bit reach and we got goood results that it is widely used and much better to use flags.

  ## Conclusion: